 (You can download this weekly cleaning list at the end of the post!)

+I have certain things on Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday, but these aren’t set in stone.
 This is just an example–it can be moved and switched around to fit your own daily schedule, and what makes sense for you.
-This is a typical schedule for me, but I also move things around if I know I’m going to be home one day (with more time), or busy/gone other days.
+This is a typical schedule for me.
+I also move things around if I know based on daily schedules.

 As far as the time of day goes, it’s totally personal, as to when it fits into your schedule.
 For me, the morning works best.
-As soon as my girls and Ryan are off to school, I settle my boys with some puzzles or a game, set my baby to play in her walker where she can see me, and I go to work!
 I make the rounds of the house–checking beds, wiping down bathrooms, and general straightening, which is about 10 minutes total.
 Then I tackle my list items for the day…I can get my floors (sweeping and mopping) done in about 30-45 minutes .
-If I have more time, and the baby is still happy, then I’ll squeeze in one more item from my list.
+If I have more time, then I’ll squeeze in one more item from my list.
 If not, I’ll wait until nap time or another time during the day.
-I also get stuff done after my kids go to bed, because that’s when the house is quiet, and I can do it uninterrupted.
+I also get stuff done after my kids go to bed.
+That’s when the house is quiet, and I can do it uninterrupted.

-During the course of the day, I’m sticking to my daily tasks–wiping off counters, keeping up dishes, and sweeping after each meal.
-I’m a HUGE multi-tasker, and while my boys are eating their lunch, I can talk to them while I’m rinsing dishes, cleaning the oven, or wiping down the inside of the fridge.
+During the course of the day, I’m sticking to my daily tasks.
+Wiping counters, keeping up dishes, and sweeping after each meal make a lot of difference.
+I’m a HUGE multi-tasker, and I’ll straighten the kitchen while feeding my kids.
 I would be in the kitchen anyway, and this lets me get more than one thing done at once.
 I apply this concept very often during the day.

 General pick-up happens a couple of times during the day.
-If my boys are getting too crazy with toys, then we’ll stop and put a few away, so we don’t have so many later to clean up.
-I check the mail and sort it in the afternoon, and try to have that done before kids come home from school.
-Once kids are home, I usually don’t have time for anything on the list–it’s time for homework, piano, ballet, sports, etc., and I’m either in the car or busy helping a child.
-I do require all backpacks to be cleaned out (and papers brought to me) and hung up as soon as kids come in the door, and shoes in the basket.
+If my boys are getting too crazy with toys, then we’ll stop and put a few away, saving time later.
+I check and sort the mail in the afternoon, and try to have that done before kids come home from school.
+Once kids are home, it’s time for homework, piano, ballet, sports, etc. I’m either in the car or busy helping a child.
+I require all backpacks to be cleaned out, and hung up as soon as kids come in the door, and shoes in the basket.
 No snack until it’s done!
 I’m really strict on this, because it’s one way the house can get crazy…fast!
 I do go through their school papers as I’m helping them with homework, which has worked really well for me.

 Right before dinner it’s time for our stations, and everyone quickly gets the house straightened.
 After dinner we clean up the kitchen together, and it’s family time until kids are ready for bed.
-Once they’re settled, I vacuum the family room if I haven’t had time that day, and then I sit down with a basket of laundry or two while I watch a movie or favorite show.
-I can fold three baskets of laundry in about 30 minutes, so I still have plenty of time for other projects, reading, or relaxing.
+Once they’re settled, I vacuum the family room if I haven’t had time that day.
+Then I sit down with a basket of laundry or two while I watch a movie or favorite show.
+Three baskets takes 30 minutes, so I still have plenty of time for other projects, reading, or relaxing.

-I do have to add, lest anyone thing that there is never a speck of dirt in my house, that it isn’t always perfect.
+I do have to add, lest anyone think that there is never a speck of dirt in my house, that it isn’t always perfect.
 I do have six kids and a husband, and we do live in our house.
 Like everyone, there are lots of crazy moments–when the kids have their homework out, they’re practicing the piano, while I’m making dinner, and we’re dashing out the door to violin or soccer.
 I have days where my kids are sick, or I’ve had an extra busy day It’s LIFE!
-But I do make a concerted effort to keep everything straightened, picked up, and clean, because that’s how I function best–our family does better, I do better.
+But I do make a concerted effort to keep everything straightened, picked up, and clean.
+That’s how I function best–our family does better, I do better.

 So…if you’re ready to take this on, I know you can do it!!
-You will need to start with a clean house in order to maintain it, but you can use all of the checklist items to get to that point, and then you’re ready!
-Clean your house for YOU, not for just company–you and your family live there, and will get to reap the benefits on a regular basis of having clean home.
+You will need to start with a clean house in order to maintain it.
+You can use all of the checklist items to get to that point.
+Then you’re ready!
+Clean your house for YOU, not for just company.
+You and your family will get to reap the benefits on a regular basis of having clean home.

 This has been so interesting!!
 I’ve gotten e-mails and comments that are wonderful, and others that accuse me of not having six kids, lol.
 It’s true, I do!
 I’ve had lots of comments from working moms, and I really want to address that.
 I know we’re all in different circumstances–different lives, different schedules, different families.
 We all work hard, but some outside the home, and others are home with their kids.
-My hat is off TO ALL MOMS, whether you work in or out of the home, we’re all in this together.
+My hat is off TO ALL MOMS.
+Whether you work in or out of the home, we’re all in this together.
 We all work hard, we all have a lot on our plate, and we’re all trying to do the best we can.
-I am a SAHM, but I also work from home.
-I’m trying to fit in a job, while I’m taking care of my kids at the same time, and I still have to balance a schedule like those of you who are working outside the home.
+I work from home.
+I’m trying to fit in a job, while I’m taking care of my kids at the same time.
+I still have to balance a schedule like those of you who are working outside the home.

 Whether you’re at home during the day or you’re not, trying to fit everything in that we can is HARD.
-That’s why I wrote this post–to share what has worked for me, and has helped get me through the toughest times.
+I wrote this post to share what has worked for me, and has helped get me through the toughest times.
 My intent was to share this in the hopes that it could help someone else.
-I’ve had lots of questions and emails in the past about how I keep a clean house with all my kids, and this was in response to that–for those that are looking to try a new way or a new method to clean their house.
+I’ve had lots of questions and emails about how I keep a clean house with all my kids.
+This was in response to that–for those that are looking to try a new way or method to clean their house.

 2 minute wipe down of bathrooms: Clorox wipes under the counter work great for this!
 Wipe off the counter and sink, and around the toilet as necessary.
 When I deep cleaned them on the weekend, it made it so much easier and faster.